Everest Base Camp Trek 14 Days

 • The sunrise views and views of mountains from Kala Patthar

-• An adventures flight to world exciting airport Lukla.
+• An adventurous flight to the world's exciting airport, Lukla.

 • Visit and pray at the ancient monastery “Tengboche Monastery.”